 Command and Control

 The Command and Control program focuses on developing new approaches to support tactical decision makers and information superiority.
-This is performed by producing distributed situation assessment of a commander's environment through development of a common tactical picture:
+This is performed by producing distributed situation assessment of a commander's environment through:

 - Developing collaborative, distributed mission plans

 - Monitoring and dynamically re-planning mission execution as required

 - Understanding the environment by being able to access distributed heterogeneous enterprise information stores intelligently through use of autonomic software

 - Effectively using sensor information and making resource allocation decisions and information operations

 - Decision aids and collaborative workspaces

 - Information warfare methods to protect secure information